Employee Engagement: The Business Case

 But wait, there’s more.
 What about the costs of people leaving because they dislike their workplace?

 Well, these are probably higher than we imagine.
-Think of the replacement costs: recruiting, interviewing, new equipment, on-boarding and training.
-Plus, there’s a lost opportunity cost—the cost to an organization when it can’t grasp opportunities that appear, because roles are vacant or understaffed
+Think of the replacement costs: recruiting, interviewing, new equipment, onboarding, and training.
+Plus, there’s a lost opportunity cost—the cost to an organization when it can’t grasp opportunities that appear because roles are vacant or understaffed

 Employee Engagement: The Business Case.